Outdoor notes: Winter storms possibly will hurt pheasant and quail looking seasons

 Multiple issues and court cases have been obtained from individuals of the public concerning the program’s management.

-The public is invited to a March 12 meeting from 6:30 to eight:30 p.M.
-At the fireplace station in Yankton, South Dakota, located at 201 W. Twenty-third St., Written feedback needs to be obtained through March 31.
+The public is invited to a March 12 meeting from 6:30 to 8:30 p.m. at the fireplace station in Yankton, South Dakota, located at 201 W. Twenty-third St. Written feedback needs to be obtained by March 31.

 If any adjustments to the program are made, they may be posted on the undertaking’s website by April 30.